FISH STOCK MONITORING

 Low cost, emission free and silent: They are everywhere – in the air, on the ground, on the surface and below water.
 The rapid development of drones opens up for exciting opportunities even within sustainability science.

-Take seabird research in the Baltic Lead for instance.
+Take seabird research in the Baltic Sea for instance.

-In a collaboration between the Department for Aquatic Resources at the Swedish Agricultural University and Stockholm Resilience Centre, Jonas Hentati-Sundberg, Olof Olsson and colleagues use a wind-propelled, two meters long unmanned surface vessels (USV) called ‘Sailbuoy’ equipped with an echo-sounder to monitor fish stocks around a large seabird colony.
+In a collaboration between the Department for Aquatic Resources at the Swedish Agricultural University and Stockholm Resilience Centre, Jonas Hentati-Sundberg, Olof Olsson and colleagues use wind-propelled, two meters long unmanned surface vessels (USV) called ‘Sailbuoys’ equipped with an echo-sounder to monitor fish stocks around a large seabird colony.

 Traditional ship-based fish surveys are expensive and resource demanding, and therefore the resolution in time and space is coarse.
 By using an USV, the researchers can, at a very low cost, map abundance and distribution of the seabirds’ prey fish in detail throughout the entire breeding season.